B-UMMI/seq_typing/README.md

                         --outdir.
 If more than one Blast DB file is passed, a type for each file will be determined.
 Give the files in the same order that the type must be determined.
-  -s --species escherichia coli
+  --org escherichia coli
-                        Name of the species with DB sequence file provided ("reference_sequences" folder) together with
+                        Name of the organism with DB sequence file provided ("reference_sequences" folder) together with
-                        seq_typing.py for serotyping
+                        seq_typing.py for typing

 Required option for --blast:
   -t --type nucl        Blast DB type (available options: nucl, prot)